juicedata/juicefs-csi-driver/docs/en/administration/going-production.md

 ## Large scale clusters {#large-scale}

-"Large scale" is not precisely defined in this context, if you're using a Kubernetes cluster over 100 worker nodes, or pod number exceeds 1000, or a smaller cluster but with unusual high load for the APIServer, refer to this section for performance recommendations.
+"Large scale" is not precisely defined in this context, if you're using a Kubernetes cluster over 100 worker nodes, or Pod number exceeds 1000, or a smaller cluster but with unusual high load for the APIServer, refer to this section for performance recommendations.

-* Enable `ListPod` cache: CSI Driver needs to obtain the pod list, when faced with a large number of pods, APIServer and the underlying etcd can suffer performance issues.
+* Enable `ListPod` cache: CSI Driver needs to obtain the Pod list, when faced with a large number of Pods, APIServer and the underlying etcd can suffer performance issues.
 Use the `ENABLE_APISERVER_LIST_CACHE="true"` environment variable to enable this cache, which can be defined as follows inside Helm values:

   ```yaml title="values-mycluster.yaml"
   controller: